noms-ops/noms-command/README.rst

 structured list or object data, and **noms** will render the object or array using its default format (usually YAML).

+Otherwise, **noms** assumes the data may be binary and will send it to stdout as long as stdout is not a terminal.

 Authentication
 --------------